pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 ## Object Destructuring

-Let's imagine we are building a web page that is showing all the contents of the backpack.
+Let's imagine we are building a web page that shows the backpack's contents.

-When we get to `contents` - we will have to type `backpack.contents` every single time, which makes our code a bit long and perhaps, even tougher to read.
-This is especially true if you are working with someone else's object who was not careful working naming things and the data you are working with has properties like `whatchamacallit.thingie.thing.stuff1.otherstuff`
+When we get to `contents` - we will have to type `backpack.contents` every single time, which makes our code a bit long and, perhaps, even tougher to read.
+This is especially true if you are working with someone else's object which was not careful working naming things and the data you are working with has properties like `whatchamacallit.thingie.thing.stuff1.otherstuff`

-We can pull out our contents and use them directly, the new variable must be named the same as the key
+We can pull out our contents and use them directly.
+The new variable must be named the same as the key.

 ```js
 const { contents } = backpack;